sjtug/SJTUTeX/README_en-US.md

 ## License

-The copyright of image sources including SJTU logo (`sjtulogo.pdf` etc.) belongs to Shanghai Jiao Tong University.
+The copyright of image sources including SJTU logo (`sjtu-vi-logo-blue.pdf` etc.) belongs to Shanghai Jiao Tong University.

 The remain part is under [LPPL](LICENSE)